New research has realised some very interesting information regarding the ancient origin of the Percy Family.

 It has been noticed else where that the early Percy pedigree is not authentic.
 The real origin may now be considered.

-Percy after 1026 became the property of a branch of the Tessons the greatest baronial house in Normandie and so continued in the reign of Richard I. Ralph Tesson was of Anjou in the tenth century.
+The village of Perci after 1026 became the property of a branch of the Tessons, the greatest baronial house in Normandie and so continued in the reign of Richard I. Ralph Tesson was of Anjou in the tenth century.
 Ralph Taxo; his son, witnessed with Fulco, Count of Anjou, a charter of King Robert 1028.
 He or his father, acquired a barony in Normandy, perhaps by marriage, and founded the abbey of Fontenay and in 1047 Ralph Tesson of Cinquelais led 120 knights of his dependence to aid Duke William at the battle of Val des Dunes (De Gerville, Anc.
 Chateaux).

 The Tesson barony in 1166 consisted of 60 knights’ fees.
 From this House descended the Mabkioks, of whom William Marmilon of Fontenay (a Tesson estate) witnessed a charter of Ralph Tesson, probably his brother, in 1070.
 The Byrons seem to have been another branch.
 The Percys probably derive from Emegis or Emeis Tesson, brother of Ralph and co-founder of Fontenay 1050.
 He had William, Serlo, Picot and Ralph de Percy, who came to England 1067, and from whom the English Percys descended.
 The arms of these families show their common origin.
 The Tessons bore a fesse, the Marmions the same, the Percys a fesse indented, the Percys of the South fessy or barry, and the Byrons bendy or fessy.
 The distinction is chiefly made by tinctures.